 A recession-proof business is one that is not as heavily impacted by the economic effects of a recession, typically stemming from industries that provide basic needs.
 Because they offer needed products and services, they are the last industries to be affected by changes in consumer spending.

 To be clear, there is no such thing as a fully recession-proof business.
-As we mentioned, every recession is completely different and impossible to predict.
+Every recession is completely different and impossible to predict.
 For example, the real estate market crashed in 2008 but actually thrived during the early 2000s recession.
-However, some recession-proof industries are much more likely to weather the storm.
+However, some recession-proof industries are much more likely to weather the storm, regardless of what causes the economy to falter.

-Whether we keep heading towards a recession or manage to turn things around, setting yourself up with a recession-proof business is a solid plan either way.
-You never know what the future holds, and these business ideas can give you some peace of mind now and for years to come.
+Regardless of how the economy looks when you decide to start your own business, setting yourself up with a recession-proof business is a solid plan.
+You never know what the future holds, and these business ideas can give you some assurance now and for years to come.

 The automotive services industry includes all post-purchase services necessary to keep a car in working order, such as oil changes, tire repairs, air conditioning, electrical inspections, plus body repair, painting, and much more.